sashkalu1777-lab/alexandralu-interview-prep/README.md

 ## 📖 Usage

-### Single Document RAG (`suncorp-interview-prep.ipynb`)
+### Base Document RAG (`langgraph-agentic-rag-base.ipynb`)
-This implementation focuses on querying a single document (CV) with intelligent retrieval and response generation.
+This implementation focuses on querying a single document with intelligent retrieval and response generation.

 **Key Features:**
-- Processes individual CV documents
+- Processes individual PDF documents
 - Intelligent query routing
 - Relevance assessment
-- Detailed conversation logging

-### Multi-Document RAG (`suncorp-interview-prep-multi-files.ipynb`)
+### Upgraded Document RAG (`langgraph-agentic-rag.ipynb`)
-This enhanced version can handle multiple documents simultaneously, making it perfect for interview scenarios where you need to cross-reference different sources.
+This enhanced version can handle multiple documents simultaneously.
+It integrates version control in Vector Store, format the outputs of workflow, introduce memory and thread for persistent chat, set up the logging system to capture key information and retrieval quality for each session.

 **Key Features:**
 - Multi-document processing
 - Cross-document information synthesis
-- Enhanced query transformation
-- Comprehensive performance metrics
+- Version control in Vector Store
+- Clear and human-friendly workflow outputs
+- Consistent chat history with memories
+- Logging system with key message exchanges
+- Retrieval quality measurement

 ### Running the System

-1. **Open the desired notebook** in Jupyter or VS Code
+1. **Open the desired notebook** in IDE.
-2. **Execute all cells** to set up the environment
+2. **Execute all cells** to set up the environment.
-3. **Run the test cases** to see the system in action
+3. **Run the test cases** to see the system in action and adjust based on your interets and needs.

 Example usage:
 ```python